 Dr. Erin Gorter

 Erin Gorter is third generation born and raised in San Luis Obispo, California.
 She attended San Luis Obispo high School where she was an active member of the FFA, graduating in 1999.
 Gorter earned her Bachelor’s Degree in Animal Science from Texas Tech University in 2004.
 She then spent time in the telecommunications industry prior to returning to school to complete her teaching credential at Cal Poly, San Luis Obispo.
 She obtained her Master’s Degree in Agriculture Education from Cal Poly in 2011.
-Currently, she is enrolled in the Texas Tech University and Texas A&M University Doc @ Distance Program pursuing an Ed.D. in Agricultural Education.
+She recently earned an Ed.D. in Agricultural Education in the Texas Tech University and Texas A&M University Doc @ Distance Program.

 Erin and her husband, Travis, live in Atascadero with their two dogs TJ and Lady.
 She enjoys gardening and has recently started an extensive home brew operation with her husband where they are looking forward to brewing with their home-grown hops.